部署到Heroku

 heroku create

-To access the REST endpoint via curl, run:
+To access the REST endpoint via curl, get the app URL from the heroku info command:

 Of course, you can use the Heroku CLI to connect this repo to your GitHub account, too, but this is out of scope for this guide.